-- Chamomile – Chamomile is such a soothing and gentle herb, great for use for all ages.
-Its natural anti-inflammatory properties make it great to helping relieve muscle tightness, spasms, and nerve pains.
+- Chamomile flowers - Chamomile is such a soothing and gentle herb, great for use for all ages.
+Its natural anti-inflammatory properties make it great to help relieve muscle tightness, spasms, and nerve pains.

-- Comfrey – Also known as “knit bone” because of it’s ability to naturally heal muscle and tissue back together, comfrey is a fantastic addition to any muscle salve, helping to repair tears and strains, while also reducing inflammation, and soothing pain.
+- Comfrey leaf - Also known as "knit-bone" because of its ability to naturally heal muscle and tissue back together, comfrey is a fantastic addition to any muscle salve, helping to repair tears and strains, while also reducing inflammation and soothing pain.

 - Pine, cypress, cedar, juniper, birch - You can use the needles, leaves, and bark of any of these wonderful trees in baths, salves, and more to ease muscle pain and loosen stiff muscles.
 Many of them carry a mild analgesic helping to soothe the pain deep in the muscle.

-- Rosemary – Rosemary is a well known muscle pain reliever, and can help reduce swelling in strained muscles.
+- Rosemary leaf - Rosemary is a well-known muscle pain reliever, and can help reduce swelling in strained muscles.
 The herb has four anti-inflammatory properties, which can help calm inflamed muscle tissue and speed healing.

 - St. John's wort - Well known for its abilities to help lighten a mood and ease depression, when infused into oil, St. John's wort is a fantastic analgesic and anti-inflammatory.
 One of the best nervine's around, St. John's wort is also great for nerve pains and spastic muscles.

-- Turmeric – One of the yummiest spices that gives curry its distinctive flavor and color, turmeric has numerous healing properties to it that not only help to ease muscle strain and pain, but also arthritis and joint inflammation.
-One of the constituents that gives turmeric its superhero status, is curcumin, which naturally helps to lower the levels of enzymes within our body, that cause inflammation.
+- Turmeric – One of the yummiest spices that give curry its distinctive flavor and color, turmeric has numerous healing properties to it that not only help to ease muscle strain and pain, but also arthritis and joint inflammation.
+One of the constituents that give turmeric its superhero status, is curcumin, which naturally helps to lower the levels of enzymes within our body, that cause inflammation.